 - 1 tsp vanilla extract

-- Grease and line your muffin tin and preheat the oven to 180c
+- Grease and line your muffin tin and preheat the oven to 175c.

-- Whisk together the wet ingredients in a large bowl
+- Whisk together the wet ingredients and the cinnamon in a large bowl.

-- Stir through the chocolate chips then gently fold through the flour until just combined, taking care not to over-mix
+- Stir through the flour, baking powder and baking soda along with the chocolate chips and stir until just combined, taking care not to over-mix.

-- Cool for a few moments before removing from the tin and cooling on a wire rack
+- Cool in the muffin tin for 5 minutes before removing from the tin and cooling on a wire rack.

 I am sure your children (and you!) will enjoy these gorgeous Banana and Chocolate Chip Muffins as much as my family do!
 As always, if you bake my recipes I would love to see them!
-Take a snap and share them on Instagram tagging me @goodiegoodielunchbox.
-Or come on over to my facebook page and post them to the wall or join my closed Bento Lunchbox Ideas facebook group and share your ideas so we can all learn from each other!
+Take a snap and share them on Instagram or Facebook.
+And please rate my recipes if you love them, it helps others to find them!